ArnaudPel/CamKifu/res/doc/HowtoGui.md

 ### 5. final goody
 How about adding a keyboard shortcut while we're at it ?
-My mouse has been tending to double-click on it's own freewill lately, so that may come in handy.
+My mouse has been tending to double-click on it's own freewill lately.
 Let's go back to the start, with `VUI`:

 ```python
     from golib.gui.ui import mod1